gvwilson/thirdbit/src/fiction/madica/index.md

 "After that, what?
 Hey!"
 But the cat had slipped through the door.

-For a moment---just a moment---there was silence, and then three things happened in quick succession:
+For a moment—just a moment—there was silence, and then three things happened in quick succession:

 1. The cat yowled, "So, it *is* you!"